kylxbn/google-apps-script-zlema/README.md

 where

 * `range` is range of values in A1 notation (for example, A5:A45).
 Currently, this only supports vertical ranges which are 1 cell wide.
 If the period is less than the size of the range, then an SMA for the whole range is calculated instead.
-It is highly recommended to give the whole data (from the start) up to the day you want to get the current average, as that is how ZLEMA works.
+Giving the whole data (from the start) up to the day you want to get the current average is highly recommended, as that is how ZLEMA works.
 * `period` is the size of the data to average.
 The higher the period, the more smooth the average will be.
 The `period` should be less than the size of the `range`, else, an SMA will be computed instead.

 #### EMA